AdePhil/narrative-task/README.md

 # Narrative-task

-A simple application to create, read, update and delete buyer's order.
+A simple application to create, read, update and delete buy order.
 Built with Node.js and Vue.js.

 ## Backend Setup